annakorotkova/Exploration-of-fine-tuning-and-inferencetime-of-large-pre-trained-languagemodels-in-NLP/README.md

 	  It also puts out a line of the form `Run sweep agent with: wandb agent anna_korotkova/transformers-examples_text-classification/o7ifco7k`
           This line should be copied and executed in the terminal

 After following these steps, the fine-tuning for the respective sweep should be performed.
 Hereby should be noted that a wandb account is required in order to enable this process.
 The logged runs from my analysis can be retrieved at https://wandb.ai/anna_korotkova/transformers-examples_text-classification/sweeps?workspace=user-anna_korotkova.
 The names of the respective sweeps include their respective sweep ID and some information about the sweep itself.
-The naming of these follows a similar to the one of the *sweep files*
+The naming of these follows a similar to the one of the *sweep files*.

 Furthermore, the electronic annex incorporates the following files and sub-folders: